isaiapedro/statistics-study/README.md

 # Summary

-This repository was made to help categorize the study of Statistics and to work as an archive for me to come back to later on.
+The repository was made to categorize the study of Statistics and to work as an archive for me to come back to later on.
 This is a work in progress and will take some time before all the fields and every topic is completely reviewed.

 **Topics**: